-Seqwater must take any action considered necessary for the proper functioning and improvement of this system.
+Sequater must at all times take any action considered necessary for the proper functioning and improvement of the system.

 7.4 Operational Review

 After each significant flood event, Seqwater must report to the Chief Executive on the effectiveness of the operational procedures contained in this manual.
 This report must be submitted within six weeks of any flood event that requires mobilisation of the Flood Operations Centre.